SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/k-mer_grammar/README.md

 ```
 **Output**

 **Final result:** The above example will train a model with k=8, window size=5, using uncollapsed *k*-mers and reading the file under `example/`.
 The vectors for the positive and control sequences will be saved to `output/` directory together with the `ABF2_vector_result.txt` that consists of performance metrics.
-After training the model, the script with proceed to test and save ROC and PR curves at the same `output/` directory.
+After training the model, the script with proceed to test and save ROC and PRC curves and log file at the same `output/` directory.

 ## Citation